Difference Between Ah and Wh batteries – A Simplified Guide

 But what if you have a battery bank with multiple batteries?
 Like watt-hours, you can add up the Ah of each battery to get the total for your battery bank.

 Remember, though, that Ah is about the “speed” of energy delivery, not the total amount of energy.
-A battery with a high Ah can deliver a lot of current quickly, but it might not have a lot of total energy (Wh) if its voltage is low.
-That’s why it’s important to consider both Ah and Wh when choosing a battery.
+A battery with a high Ah can deliver a lot of current quickly, but it might not have a lot of total energy if its voltage is low.
+That’s why it’s important to consider both when choosing a battery.

 Ah doesn’t tell you much about how much energy a battery holds.
 Therefore, voltage of the battery plays an important role.

-We can see that Wh depends on the voltage of the battery.
-The higher the voltage, the higher the Wh.
+We can see that Watt hour depends on the voltage of the battery.

 I see many people on forums say they have a 100Ah battery.
 But this battery can hold very different energy at different voltages.
 Let’s explore the differences: